The Formosan Christian Church of Dallas

 D. To be responsible for the clarification of the By-laws of the Church.

-E. To disburse or to review the expenses authorized by the Executive Church Council.
+E. To disburse or to review the expenses authorized by the Deacons.

 6. The Election: